-EU police operation takes down malicious computer network
+EU operation takes down malicious computer network

 The Hague, Netherlands — European police have taken down a computer network that used malicious software to infect more than 3 million computers worldwide and steal personal data, banking details and passwords.